top of page

 Emily Shafer in San Francisco

 Emily has studied under Charles North, Eugene Richie, Petra Hůlová, Mónica de la Torre, LaTasha Diggs, Anselm Berrigan, Tan Lin, and Ben Lerner.
+She has completed Ugly Duckling Presse's Bookmaking for Writer's Intensive in 2025.

 Originally a fiction writer, Emily began taking an interest in the poetics of music after high school, prompting her creative switch to poetry.
 She writes experimental poetry and hopes to combine it with her love of film photography, which she has exhibited at the Hamilton Heights Darkroom Spring 2025 Exhibit.